tegedik/blogdown/content/about.md

 date: "2018-02-04T13:59:47"
 ---

-Random ideas, short notes, quick applications from T.E.G.
+Short notes and quick applications from T.E.G.
 There will be a lack of organization inevitably.

 Although I am a novice, I answered some questions here:
 <div>